broadinstitute/warp/website/docs/documentation/Pipelines/Smart-seq2_Multi_Sample_Pipeline/Loom_schema.md

 # What's in the Smart-seq2 Multi Sample Pipeline Loom File?

-The Loom file is an HDF5 file generated using [Loompy v.3.0.6](http://loompy.org/).
-The Multi Sample Loom is an aggregate of the output Loom files from the [Smart-seq2 Single Sample pipeline](../smartseq2_single_sample/).
-It contains global attributes detailing information about the Loom file, workflow and batch ([Table 1](#table-1-global-attributes)), column attributes detailing metrics for individual cells ([Table 2](#table-2-column-attributes-cell-metrics)), and row metrics detailing metrics for individual genes ([Table 3](#table-3-row-attributes-gene-metrics)).
+The Loom is the Smart-seq2 Multi Sample pipeline's default cell-by-gene matrix.
+It is an HDF5 file generated using [Loompy v.3.0.6](http://loompy.org/) that is an aggregate of the individual output Loom files from the [Smart-seq2 Single Sample pipeline](../smartseq2_single_sample/).

+Overall, the Loom contains global attributes detailing information about the Loom and workflow used to generate it ([Table 1](#table-1-global-attributes)), column attributes detailing metrics for individual cells ([Table 2](#table-2-column-attributes-cell-metrics)), and row metrics detailing metrics for individual genes ([Table 3](#table-3-row-attributes-gene-metrics)).

-The main matrix contains the calculated TPMs from the [RSEM software](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-323) and there is an additional layer containing RSEM expected_counts (named "estimated_counts" in the Loom).
+The matrix contains the calculated gene TPMs from the [RSEM software](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-323) and there is an additional layer containing RSEM expected_counts (named "estimated_counts" in the Loom).

-The tables below document these metrics, list which tools generate them, and define them.
-This Loom file is the default matrix output of the Smart-seq2 Multi Sample pipeline.
+The tables below document the Loom metrics, list which tools generate them, and define them.

 ## Table 1.
 Global Attributes